saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 The minimum viable TCP handshake routine can be done relatively effortless by just picking a Sequence number, setting the SYN-ACK flags and calculating the checksum for the resulting TCP segment.

-Next time, we'll start looking at the Berkeley Socket API.
-This is the prevalent interface for applications to bind to the host operating system's networking stack.
-We'll see and try if we can mock the socket API for a small application and thus use our networking stack to actually communicate.
+Next time, we'll look into the most important responsibility of TCP: Reliable data transfer.
+Managing the window of the stream is essential for transmitting data with TCP and the logic for it can get somewhat complex.

-We also have to look into the more complex parts of TCP: window management.
+Furthermore, providing applications a way to bind to the TCP implementation is done with _sockets_.
+Thus, we'll look into the Berkeley Socket API and see if we can mock it for applications, enabling them to use our custom TCP implementation.

 {% include twitter.html %}